kirill-menke/resnet-defective-solar-cells/README.md

 train, test = train_test_split(df, test_size=0.1, shuffle=True, random_state=2, stratify=stratify_labels)
 ```

-For the classification the ResNet-34 of PyTorch is used which was already pre-trained on the ImageNet database.
+For the classification the ResNet-34 of PyTorch is used which was already pre-trained on the ILSVRC2012 ImageNet database.
-The original final linear layer is replaced by a linear layer with only two output neurons, since in contrast to the ImageNet dataset, we only work with two classes (Cracks and inactive regions):
+The original final linear layer is replaced by a linear layer with only two output neurons, since in contrast to the ImageNet dataset, I only work with two classes (Cracks and inactive regions):
 ```python
 # Create an instance of a pretrained ResNet model
 res_net = tv.models.resnet34(pretrained=True)